OgbonnahA6/RoadAccidentsAnalysisInPowerBI/README.md

 ## Road Accidents Analysis Report
 ________________________________________
 ### Executive Summary
 - The Road Accidents Analysis reveals a decline in overall accidents and casualties, reflecting progress in road safety measures.
-Key findings indicate that while total accidents have decreased by 11.7%, slight accidents remain the most frequent type, accounting for over 86% of incidents.
+Key findings indicate that while total accidents have decreased by **11.7%**, slight accidents remain the most frequent type, accounting for over **86%**of incidents.
 Cars dominate as the primary vehicle type involved, and single-carriageways contribute to the most accidents by road type.
-Fatalities have seen a significant reduction of 35.6%, but urban areas remain hotspots for incidents, particularly on Fridays.
+Fatalities have significantly reduced by **35.6%**, but urban areas remain hotspots for incidents, particularly on Fridays.
 This report provides professional insights and actionable recommendations to address critical issues and sustain safety improvements.
 ________________________________________
 ### 1. Key Metrics and Trends
 - **Accident and Casualty Statistics**